Doom (2016 video game): Soundtrack

 Dooms soundtrack was composed by Australian musician and composer Mick Gordon, with contributions by American electronic musician and sound designer Richard Devine.
 Gordon met with id at their Dallas headquarters in mid-2014 to discuss composing music for Doom.
 At their meeting, id instructed Gordon not to use guitars or write a metal score, despite the original Doom having an ambient, thrash metal soundtrack by Bobby Prince, as id felt that the genre had grown "corny".
 Gordon was encouraged to use synthesizers, and used them to create the sound Argent energy might make.
 He designed several chains of effects units through which he passed sub-bass sine waves, layered with white noise to make them audible on widely available speaker equipment.
-According to Gordon, after "six to nine months [of] doing just synthesisers", he convinced id to allow the use of guitars and began experimenting with augmenting their sound.
+According to Gordon, after "six to nine months [of] doing just synthesizers", he convinced id to allow the use of guitars and began experimenting with augmenting their sound.
 For the main riff of the main menu track, Gordon combined a nine-string guitar with a sample of the chainsaw from the original Doom.

 Gordon devised different soundscapes for Mars and for Hell, saying in an interview with Revolver magazine, "As the [Mars] environments were created by humans ... the music needed to sound like humans created it, too. ...
 That lead to Hell being more atonal, dissonant and weird."
 Some tracks, such as "At Doom's Gate", contain homages to Prince's work for the original Doom.
 Gordon also included Easter eggs in the soundtrack; shortly after the game's release in May 2016, players discovered pentagrams and the number "666" hidden in the track "Cyberdemon" via spectrogram.
 Speaking to the Game Development Conference about composing Dooms soundtrack in 2017, Gordon revealed the presence of a reversed message, "Jesus loves you", in an unidentified track.
 On February 7, 2019, Gordon confirmed the discovery of the final Easter egg on Twitter.